-CCJ to hear matter involving CARICOM countries in October
+CCJ to hear matter involving Caricom countries in October

-The CCJ, which was established in 2003, replacing the London-based Privy Council as the region's final court, also acts as an international tribunal interpreting the Revised Treaty of Chaguaramas that governs the 15-member regional integration grouping.
+The CCJ, which was established in 2003, replacing the London-based Privy Council as the region's final court for some states, also acts as an international tribunal interpreting the Revised Treaty of Chaguaramas that governs the 15-member regional integration grouping.

-The CCJ is hearing a request for an advisory opinion by CARICOM pursuant to Article 212 of the Revised Treaty of Chaguaramas which states “the Court shall have exclusive jurisdiction to deliver advisory opinions concerning the interpretation and application of the Treaty” and that “advisory opinions shall be delivered only at the request of the Member States parties to a dispute or the Community”.
+The CCJ is hearing a request for an advisory opinion by Caricom, pursuant to Article 212 of the Revised Treaty of Chaguaramas which states, “the Court shall have exclusive jurisdiction to deliver advisory opinions concerning the interpretation and application of the treaty”, and that “advisory opinions shall be delivered only at the request of member states parties to a dispute or the community”.

 “What we will do is to ask all of the parties having such information to share that information by filing the same within the next three weeks,” Justice Saunders said.

-He said all states which have not filed written submissions but are desirous of doing so much submit them by August 20, with reply submissions being received by September 10.
+He said all states which have not filed written submissions but are desirous of doing so must submit them by August 20, with reply submissions being received by September 10.

-“The date for the hearing of oral submissions would be Tuesday 22nd October and Wednesday 23rd October…and each member state representative will speak for no more than 45 minutes,” Justice Saunders said adding that the orders of the court will be served on all CARICOM member states.
+“The date for the hearing of oral submissions would be Tuesday, October 22, and Wednesday October 23, and each member state representative will speak for no more than 45 minutes,” Justice Saunders.
+He added that the orders of the court will be served on all Caricom member states.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive